Your first Junior Ambassador Meeting

 These activity guides can be printed off and shared with your EPAS team to help them plan events, share what they are doing, and complete your accreditation.

-Do you have an activity guide you would like us to create, drop us an email: info@epas.org.uk
+If you have an activity guide you would like us to create, drop us an email: info@epas.org.uk

 Lesson Plans